oschrenk/notes/node.md

 ## Core Concepts ##

 ### The event loop ###

+The of using an event loop instead of creating new threads isn't new.
+Projects like [nginx](http://nginx.org/), [Lighttp](http://www.lighttpd.net/), [Cherokke](http://www.cherokee-project.com/) are examples that the approach does work quite well.

 The event loop is the system that JavaScript uses to deal with these incoming request from various parts of the system in a sane manner.
 JavaScript takes a simple approach that makes the process much more understandable but does introduce a few constraints.